-Of course you can not only throw knives but virtually everything that comes to hand: screw drivers, large Nails or old scissors (these will yield even two throwers :-) Because these things tend to be lightweight, they can be thrown indoors (see Knife throwing lite by E. Sackett).
+Of course you can not only throw knives but virtually any object that comes to hand: screw drivers, large Nails or old scissors (these will yield even two throwers :-) Because these things tend to be lightweight, they can be thrown indoors (see Knife throwing lite by E. Sackett).

 The following instructions have kindly been provided by DreadDave, who got the idea from Throwzini where you can also find photos.

 As material, you will need a metal coat hanger (the thicker the wire, the better).
 Cut it in the middle, then on the outside, leaving 2-3cm after the bend (see picture).
 Crimp this bend down to meet the shaft and sharpen the other end.

 Now you are ready to throw this spike (grip the pointed end for best results) into a target that is not too hard: Get hold of some styrofoam or other similar insulation material, and wrap it with tape to make it more durable.

 Like DreadDave said: Great rainy day indoor fun!